EndPointCorp/end-point-blog/2012/12/27/piggybak-end-of-year-update.html.md

 At this point, one of our big goals is to grow the Piggybak portfolio and see many of the extensions in action.
 We'd also like to improve the Piggybak core and extension documentation to help get folks up and running on Piggybak quickly.
 In addition to documentation and portfolio growth, additional features we may focus on are:

-- Product reviews &amp; ratings support
+- Product reviews & ratings support
 - Saved address/address book support
 - Wishlist, saved cart functionality